mikenguyen13/data_analysis/_book/25-dif-in-dif.md

 -   **Rollout Exogeneity** (i.e., exogeneity of treatment adoption): if the treatment is randomly implemented over time (i.e., unrelated to variables that could also affect our dependent variables)

     -   Evidence: Regress adoption on pre-treatment variables.
-And if you find evidence of correlation, include lienar trends interacted with pre-treatment variables [@hoynes2009consumption]
+And if you find evidence of correlation, include linear trends interacted with pre-treatment variables [@hoynes2009consumption]

 -   **No confounding events**